Ryan Jeffers Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- The 9.8 strikeouts per nine innings compiled by the Astros pitching staff ranks second in the league.
+- The Astros pitching staff is first in the league with a collective 9.9 strikeouts per nine innings.

-- The Astros' 3.18 team ERA ranks first across all league pitching staffs.
+- The Astros have the top team ERA across all MLB pitching staffs (3.19).

-- Astros pitchers combine to give up the seventh-fewest home runs in baseball (54 total, one per game).
+- Astros pitchers combine to surrender the eighth-fewest home runs in baseball (56 total, one per game).

-- France (1-1 with a 3.43 ERA and 18 strikeouts in 21 2/3 innings pitched) makes the start for the Astros, his fifth of the season.

-- The right-hander last appeared on Tuesday against the Milwaukee Brewers, when he threw 5 2/3 innings, allowing one earned run while giving up five hits.
+- The righty's last appearance came on Saturday against the Oakland Athletics, when he tossed seven innings, surrendering two earned runs while giving up four hits.

-- In four games this season, the 28-year-old has a 3.43 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.